 For those who have never tried no name vegetables before, you might be wondering what this quick vegetarian snack tastes like.
 Well, it offers that distinctive Thai balance of flavours that perfectly brings four different kinds of tastes(i.e sweetness, saltiness, a bit of sourness, and spiciness) together.
 Just like other special Asian delicacies such as chicken tempura or vegetable tempura, its taste is delicately complex but out of this world.

 The origin of No Name Vegetable

 No name vegetable has an interesting origin.
 The dish was invented by Thais during times of poverty when citizens struggled to make ends meet and food was so scarce a commodity that people could barely survive on scraps.
 Consequently, it was invented out of scraps.
 The dish was never given a name since it was invented accidentally out of necessity.
 At that time, no one knew that the delicacy would become so popular a few decades later that it would be served as a snack in major eateries across the country.
 It probably gained popularity when American soldiers on leave from the Vietnam War who were visiting Thailand discovered and fell in love with it.
-They would go around asking to be served "special no name vegetable."
-That's how the delicacy came to be know by this name.
+They would go around asking to be served a "special no name vegetable."
+That's how the delicacy came to be known by this name.

 Ingredients you will need if you are taking an online class